2026 Festival Competition

 • Yuriyan Retriever’s MAG MAG (Japan)

-Competing for the Best Animation Feature Film Award
+Competing for the Best Animated Feature Award

 Animation Feature Film